heuri0419/block-tagger/README.md

 # block-tagger

-A small experimental tool for tagging and managing text blocks, with JSON import/export.
+A small experimental tool for tagging and managing text blocks.

-## Current state
+## Status

-This is an early prototype.
+This is a work-in-progress prototype.

-The import/database format is not documented yet because it is still changing.
-I will add documentation later when the format becomes more stable.
+Some parts (like the database/import format) are still evolving and not documented yet.

-There may be bugs in this version.
-The code has not been fully tested before being published.
+There may be bugs or incomplete features.

-## Built with AI assistance
+## Notes

-This project was built with help from AI tools.
+Built mainly for personal use and experimentation.

 ## License